emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Interrupts are events that occur asynchronously outside any of the RISC-V harts.

+The mechanism to process exceptions and interrupts is one of the main improvements in the RISC-V microcontroller profile versus the privileged profile.

 ## Exceptions

-Exceptions trigger **a synchronous transfer of control** to an exception handler within the current hart.
+Exceptions trigger a **synchronous transfer of control** to an exception handler within the current hart.

 Some exceptions cannot be disabled, and handlers to process them should always be installed.